AriFordsham/GHCWiki/safe-haskell.md

 - A **module M is trusted by the client C** if either:

-  1. M is guaranteed by the compiler (ghc) to be `safe`, and all of M's direct imports are trusted by C
+  1. M is guaranteed by the compiler (ghc) to be `safe`, and all of M's direct imports are trusted by C (**AND**)

     - (This is done by using the safe language extension for M without any compromises).
     - M can reside in any package P, regardless of if P is trusted or not.
-  1. **OR**: M is specified by the client C to be `safe`.
+  1. **OR**: M's author asserts M to be `safe`. (**AND**)

     - M can use all of Haskell.
     - Only M's direct dependencies imported with the safe keyword need to be trusted.
     - M must reside in a trusted package P

-The difference is basically for trust type 1, the trust is provided by ghc while for trust type 2 the trust is provided by the client C. Trust 1 should be used for code that C doesn't trust (e.g provided by unknown 3rd party) while type 2 should only be used for code C does trust (his/her own code or code provided by known, trusted 3rd party).
+The difference is basically for trust type 1, the trust is provided by ghc while for trust type 2 the trust is provided by the modules author, which the client must trust.
+Trust 1 should be used for code that C doesn't trust (e.g provided by unknown 3rd party) while type 2 should only be used for code C does trust (his/her own code or code provided by known, trusted 3rd party).

 ## User Interface for Safe Haskell